 What is Container Tracking?

 “Container tracking” has many meanings and applications across the logistics/supply chain industry, often depending on which person or organization you are speaking with.
+Container tracking uses technology to monitor the location and status of shipping containers throughout their journey from the port of loading to the port of discharge.
 It can refer to rudimentary, manual efforts to track containers, and go all the way up to a comprehensive, AI-powered solution for shippers and freight forwarders to track and monitor their shipments as they move through the supply chain.
 Sophisticated container tracking technology has various benefits, including reduced late fees and penalties – most notably detention and demurrage charges – offering clarity on delays, and opening up more time to serve customers.
 Automating mundane tasks and optimizing planning will also lead to cost savings.

 How Container Tracking Works